12 Licences and Permits Needed to Open a Food Truck

 How Much Does a Food Truck Permit Cost?

 Food truck site costs depend on location, which might be separated by zone, as well as the time of year and other factors.
-They can range from $100 to over $1,000.

 4. Health Permit